EURO GOVT-Spanish bonds rally after above-target debt sale

 Those levels represented the lower end of this year’s roughly 60 bps range for Spanish/German 10-year yield spreads.

-ING rate strategist Alessandro Giansanti saw 320 bps as the lower limit, saying improvements in Spanish budget and growth data were needed for the spread to shrink beyond that level.
+ING rate strategist Alessandro Giansanti saw 320 bps as the lower limit, saying an improvement in Spanish budget and growth data was needed for the spread to shrink beyond that level.

-Worries about Italy, which is still in search of a government after an election in February produced political deadlock, may also cap gains for Spanish bonds, analysts said.
+Worries about Italy, which is still in search of a government after an election in February resulted in political deadlock, may also cap gains for Spanish bonds, analysts said.

+With the Spanish auction out of the way, attention shifted towards the ECB meeting.

+Analysts say markets are positioned for the ECB to keep its key interest rate unchanged at a record low 0.75 percent but that it potentially offer hints that future monetary policy easing might be on the cards.

-Analysts said markets were expecting Draghi to open the door for future monetary policy easing moves.
-The focus will be on his expectations for how the economy will fare later this year.
+Investors will scrutinise any comments ECB President Mario Draghi makes during the post-meeting news conference about his expectations for how the economy will fare later in the year.

 “If he still signals that in the second half he expects a small recovery, Bunds will sell off,” said Emile Cardon, market economist at Rabobank in Utrecht.

-He added, though, that such a reaction may be limited and short-lived given that Bunds are seen as a safe haven and that investors are still worried about the potential ramifications of Cypriot’s tough bailout and the uncertainty in Italy.
+He added, though, that such a reaction may be limited and shortlived given that Bunds are seen as a safe haven and with investors still worried about the potential ramifications of Cypriot’s tough bailout and political uncertainty in Italy.

-Bund futures were last 15 ticks higher on the day at 145.67, while cash 10-year German yields were 1 bps lower at 1.27 percent.
+Bund futures were last 2 ticks lower on the day at 145.50, while cash 10-year German yields were flat at 1.28 percent.
 Cardon said he saw a near-term range of 1.20-1.40 percent for Bund yields, but added they were more likely to fall from current levels than rise.